Miso dressing is an easy, versatile sauce that adds a flavorful punch to any dish! This tasty, vegan sauce makes everything taste better.

-While I'm no miso expert, from what I can find, the color of miso is based on the fermentation period as well as what they are fermented with and how much.
+Generally speaking, the color of miso is based on the fermentation period as well as what the soybeans are fermented with and how much.

-White miso (the kind used in this recipe) is lighter since it is fermented for a shorter period of time, and it is fermented with a large percentage of rice.
+White miso (the kind used in this recipe) is lighter since it is fermented for a shorter period of time, and it is fermented with a large percentage of rice koji.

 You can find miso in your grocery store's refrigerator section.

 It's usually in health food stores and most large grocery stores.
-I've found miso paste at Whole Foods, Sprouts, Rouses, and some Trader Joe's.
+I've found miso at Whole Foods, Sprouts, Rouses, Von's, Ralph's, and some Trader Joe's.

-This miso dressing is quite versatile and adds a flavorful punch to any dish.
+This miso sauce is quite versatile and adds a flavorful punch to any dish.

-I'll be posting another recipe this week to pair your miso dressing with, but some of my favorite ways to enjoy this dressing is to add it with your sushi, served with tuna, tossed with cooked chicken, or made into a potato salad.
+A Miso Brown Rice and Kale Bowl is perfect for using your miso sauce, but some of my favorite ways to enjoy this miso dressing are to add it with your sushi, served with tuna or salmon, tossed with cooked chicken, drizzled over sauteed green beans or broccolini, or made into a potato salad.